MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 | 3 | Configure network gateway routing to the firewall. | Verify explicitly <br> Use least privileged access <br> Assume breach |
 | 4 | Configure threat protection. | Assume breach |

-As a part of your deployment, you will want to make specific selections that are not the defaults for automated deployments due to their additional costs.
+As a part of your deployment, you'll want to make specific selections that aren't the defaults for automated deployments due to their additional costs.
 Prior to the deployment, you should review the costs.

 Operating the connectivity hub as deployed still provides significant value for isolation and inspection.
-If your organization is not ready to incur the costs of these advanced features, you can deploy a reduced functionality hub and make these adjustments later.
+If your organization isn't ready to incur the costs of these advanced features, you can deploy a reduced functionality hub and make these adjustments later.

 ## Step 1.
 Secure Azure Firewall Premium

 Azure Firewall Premium plays a vital role in helping you secure your Azure infrastructure for Zero Trust.

 As a part of the deployment, use Azure Firewall Premium.
-This will require the management policy generated to be deployed as a premium policy as well.
+This requires that you deploy the generated management policy as a premium policy.
 Changing to Azure Firewall Premium involves recreating the firewall and often the policy as well.
 As a result, start with Azure Firewall if possible, or be prepared for redeployment activities to replace the existing firewall.

 ### Why Azure Firewall Premium?